-PHASE I - Completed by January 15 (Day) or July 15 (Evening)
+PHASE I - Completed by January 15 (Day)

-- 1. New students complete general admission requirements of Randolph Community College including placement assessment if necessary.
-Current students skip to step 2. - A. Complete an RCC application. - B. Provide official copies of high school transcript and/or high school equivalency test scores and all college transcripts.
-High school seniors must submit current high school transcripts by January 15 and an official high school transcript, upon graduation, by June 15 (transcripts must be received by these dates, not postmarked by these dates). - C. Take placement assessment, if needed.
+1. New students - complete general admission requirements of Randolph Community College including placement assessment if necessary.
+Current students - skip to step 2.

+A. Complete an RCC application.

+B. Provide official copies of high school transcript and/or high school equivalency test scores and all college transcripts.
+High school seniors must submit current high school transcripts by January 15 and an official high school transcript, upon graduation, by June 15 (transcripts must be received by these dates, not postmarked by these dates).

+C. Take placement assessment, if needed.
 Come by the Welcome Center to take the placement assessment.
-Students who do not meet the cut scores on placement assessment(s) must complete and pass Developmental Studies courses with a grade of "C" or better. - D. Meet with Financial Aid Office if necessary. - 2.
-Evidence of "C" or greater in the following: - High school biology, or college-level general biology, or SCI 095. - High school chemistry, or college-level chemistry, or SCI 095. - High school algebra, college algebra, has met the placement assessment cut score for DMA 050 or has successfully completed DMA 050. - 3.
+Students who do not meet the cut scores on placement assessment(s) must complete and pass Developmental Studies courses with a grade of "C" or better.

+D. Meet with Financial Aid Office if necessary.

+- 2. Evidence of "C" or greater in the following: - High school biology, or college-level general biology, or SCI 095. - High school chemistry, or college-level chemistry, or SCI 095. - High school algebra, college algebra, has met the placement assessment cut score for DMA 050 or has successfully completed DMA 050. - 3.
 A 2.5 cumulative grade point average (GPA) on the most recent transcript, college or high school.
-NOTE: A 2.5 GPA must be maintained throughout the admissions process. - 4.
-Attend mandatory information session for the semester and year that you plan to enter program.
+NOTE: A 2.5 GPA must be maintained throughout the admissions process.

+4. Attend mandatory information session for the semester and year that you plan to enter program.
 If not admitted, you must attend an information session for next anticipated admission.
 Attendance serves as your intent to pursue the ADN program and meet ALL admissions requirements.
 Information session dates are posted on the RCC website.

-PHASE II - Completed by March 15 (Day) or September 15 (Evening)
+PHASE II - Completed by March 15 (Day)

-1. Take the Test of Essential Academic Skills V (TEAS V).
-There will be a charge assessed to students to take the TEAS V. NOTE: Students must meet the minimum cut score, however, the higher the score, the more points the student will receive in the ranking process for competitive admissions
+1. Take the Test of Essential Academic Skills VI (TEAS VI).
+There will be a charge assessed to students to take the TEAS VI.
+NOTE: Students must meet the minimum cut score, however, the higher the score, the more points the student will receive in the ranking process for competitive admissions

-Students will be notified by MyRCC email of acceptance into the Associate Degree Nursing program by April 1 for fall enrollment and October 1 for spring enrollment.
+Students will be notified by MyRCC email of acceptance into the Associate Degree Nursing program by April 1 for fall enrollment.
 Students must respond by email within seven calendar days to accept placement in the program.
 If a student declines or does not respond by the deadline, another student will be offered placement.

-PHASE III - Completed by June 15 (Day) or November 15 (Evening) of each applying year
+PHASE III - Completed by June 15 (Day) of each applying year